Get Started with AwardcoGet a Demo

 Unlimited PTO is defined as a workplace vacation policy that allows employees to take as much time off as they need/want as long as their work is completed.
 It simply avoids putting a hard cap on the amount of time an employee can take off in a year.
 However, unlimited PTO depends on employees being responsible about their time usage—if an employee is taking multiple weeks off and isn't dependable in their work or work schedule, there's probably going to be a conversation with their manager.

 There are some unique challenges that unlimited PTO presents:

-- Social pressures lead to LESS time taken for vacation.
-Some studies suggest that not putting a number on PTO can lead to employees taking less time for their vacations because they may feel judged by their coworkers for taking time off—even if that judgement is only perceived and not actually real.
+Some studies suggest that not putting a number on PTO can lead to employees taking less time for their vacations because they may feel judged by their coworkers for taking time off—even if that judgment is only perceived and not actually real.

-- Time tracking.
 Tracking time off can be a huge challenge at any organization, but if PTO is unlimited, the problem intensifies.
-How do you accurately report on PTO when employees can take as much time whenever they like?
+How do you accurately report on PTO when employees can take as much time as they like?